RTP Mundo: Background

+Launch and early years

 It first started broadcasting via satellite in Europe on 10 June 1992 (Portugal Day), with a visit from then-prime minister Cavaco Silva.
 The channel, the fifth RTP channel overall to be launched, initially broadcast 39 hours a week (5 hours on weekdays, 7 on Saturdays and 9 on Sundays over two satellites, Eutelsat (Ku band) in Europe and Statsionar-12 (Intersputnik, C-band), enabling the channel's reach to extend to Africa and parts of Asia, including Goa and Macau.
 On 19 December the channel expanded to North America by means of the Galaxy-6 satellite.
 The aim of the new channel was to "accentuate the penetration of the Portuguese language and culture and that, taking advantage of technological potential that was unthinkable years ago, will bring us all closer together, making our world smaller".
 The public presentation took place in Lisbon a week ahead of the launch of the service, in a project that took four months to create.
 On the eve of the launch, José Eduardo Moniz claimed that the service, thanks to a growing number of national output on the group of the four RTP channels (2 national and 2 regional) showed the desire of the Portuguese diaspora to provide necessary communication.
 Before, RTP tried - unsuccessfully - to beam its four channels by satellite to Africa, which was made impossible due to technological issues.
 It soon expanded into Africa, where it reached audiences in Portuguese-speaking countries, as well as Canada, United States, Brazil and into Asia.
 It is also available on the Internet, via a subscription to the service JumpTV or with Octoshape.

+On 16 September 1993, the channel moved to Eutelsat II, where TVE Internacional and the RAI channels were already present, and expanded its airtime to 70 hours a week.

+On 10 January 1995, RTP Internacional expanded to a ten-hour schedule.
 In March 1995, the announced that it would start broadcasting AsiaSat-2 satellite, which was set to launch in the third quarter of the year.
 CPRM leased one transponder to carry both it and Antena 1.
 The goal was to cover expats in Australia and Japan and nationals in Goa, Macao and East Timor.
+Finally, on June 10, the channel started a 24-hour schedule.
+In 1996, it broadcast on five satellites (Eutelsat II-F2, Express 2, Telstar 302, Stationar 12 and AsiaSat-2).